UoBBadders/UoBBadders.github.io/EDITME/membership.md

 Squad | Inclusions | Price £
 --- | --- | ---
-Performance | With Surridge match shirt | 90
+Performance | With Surridge match shirt | 95
-Performance | No shirt | 80
-Development | No Shirt | 75
+Development | No Shirt | 80
-Social | With FZ Forza Shirt | 50
+Social | With FZ Forza Shirt | 55
 Social | No shirt | 45
-Disability Badminton | No shirt | 0
+Disability Badminton | No shirt | 5